bdynamic/Victron_BlueSmart_IP22_Homeassistant/README.md

 WantedBy=multi-user.target
 ```

+---

-### Configuration of Homeassistant
+## Configuration of Home Assistant

-#### Creating the Current slider
+### Creating the Current Slider

-Create a slider for setting the Current by adding this to configuration.yaml:
+Add the following to your `configuration.yaml`:

 ```yaml
 input_number:
   itbat_charge_current: